Tsanta04/fanorontelo/README.md

 The entire neural network, including matrix operations, activation functions, and backpropagation, is built without external machine learning libraries.

+## Team Presentation

+This project was developed by a group of students passionate about Artificial Intelligence and Parallel Programming.
+Each member contributed to different aspects of the implementation, from theoretical research to practical coding and testing.

+-  RAMAROSON Tojotiana Cyriaque

+-  RAKOTOARIJAONA Aro Mino Avotra

+-  RANDRIANARISOA Tsantamirindra

+-  RANAIVO Ny Aina Peniala

 ## Project Branches

 This repository contains several branches, each representing a different stage or approach to the implementation: